-Tucked away on a quiet street in Andheri, Bombay to Barcelona Library Café – with its charming décor, a diverse collection of books and an eclectic fusion menu – could be just another café in Mumbai.
+Tucked away on a quiet street in Andheri, Bombay to Barcelona Library Café by Amin Sheikh – with its charming décor, a diverse collection of books and an eclectic fusion menu – could be just another café in Mumbai.
 But it isn’t.

 As I entered through the wood and glass door, asked for a minced mushroom vada pao and set up my “office” for the day, I remembered my conversation with Dilip D’Souza – renowned author, travel writer and friend – that first led me here.
 That conversation was about a boy called Amin Sheikh, and his story is one of the most heartwarming stories I’m ever going to hear.
 It goes like this: